nsusas3/SU19CSE299S01G06NSU/README.md

 <h3>Business-related Q/A section</h3>
 There will be a question answer section kind of like stack overflow where the users can post problems and the people who are skilled in that field can answer them as a mean of professional courtesy.

+<h3>Installation</h3>
+This project is public and open source.
+So, if anyone wants to run this project on their device he/she would have to at first clone this project from this repository.
+After he/she has to do the following:
+1. Install python on his/her system (if it’s not already installed)
+2. Create a virtual environment on the project folder
+3. Pip install Django in that virtual environment
+4. From the project folder use the command “py manage.py runserver” to run the project on their web browser.

   </p>
   </br>